jgdevroman/re-personal-practice/report/week2.md

 Video Recording: https://drive.google.com/file/d/1yYHwnTIAp7XYSwSo1HTqcZf3Xwtg6EhC/view?usp=sharing

-#### Experiments:
+#### Experiments

-[Research from Princeton University](https://www.princeton.edu/news/2013/01/15/dont-read-my-lips-body-language-trumps-face-conveying-intense-emotions) shows that body language is a key factor in communication and conveys emotions more effectively than facial expressions.
+[Research from Princeton University](https://www.princeton.edu/news/2013/01/15/dont-read-my-lips-body-language-trumps-face-conveying-intense-emotions) [1] shows that body language is a key factor in communication and conveys emotions more effectively than facial expressions.
 In experiments of the research, participants were better at identifying emotions based solely on body language compared to facial cues, suggesting that body movements carry substantial communicative weight in social interactions.

 - Same as Jakub, I tried to use an open body language to express a more open and inviting atmosphere.